 When producing your labels, you need to ensure professionalism in both meeting detail requirements and display quality.
 To do this, especially if you’re going to go ahead and label all energized components, always consider using a professional label printer.

-LabelTac printers (which can be found here) are great for printing out high quality and highly customizable labels to satisfy arc flash warning requirements.
+LabelTac printers are great for printing out high quality and highly customizable labels to satisfy arc flash warning requirements.
 It is important that labels are able to withstand the daily wear and tear of your workplace, which is one of the reasons we recommend getting a hold of a brand name machine.
-These machines use durable vinyl labels (like the ones here) to print on and are easily transferred onto any surfaces you’ll need them on.
+These machines use durable vinyl labels to print on and are easily transferred onto any surfaces you’ll need them on.

 When designing labels, ensure messages are communicated “at a glance” as well as in depth.
 This generally means using simple imagery in addition to the required text details of OSHA and NFPA requirements.
 LabelTac and similar printers are often easily hooked up to a personal computer and used with third-party design programs making this task fairly easy.
 Even if you don’t have digital design skills, many printers also come with pre-made templates exactly for this purpose.